OGSesetti/fvm-character-database/README.md

 ***************************QUICKLY!
 BEFORE IT BREAKS!***************************

 Managed to get the thing hosted after another 5 hours.
 I'm pretty sure I spend more time fighting with render.com than coding the damn thing.
+For the whole evening backend and frontend took turns breaking, but finally both are working at the same time.
+(At least at the time when I'm writing this.)

 Frontend:

 https://foodvman-database.netlify.app/